jecem-ben-slama/BMI-Calculator/README.md

 ## Getting Started

 To RunThis Project On Your Computer, ADD:
- -Firebase To The App
+ -Firebase To The App\n
  -Dependencies:
  -Firebase_auth
   -Firbase_core
   -Google_sign_in